michelleconville/under-the-sea/README.md

 This page displays a contact form

-A thank you page when a user completes the contact us form and 404 page are also available.
+A thank you message will display when a user completes the contact form.

 *   The 404 page

-This page allows the user know something has gone wrong, there is a button that re-directs the user to the main page.
+This page allows the user to know when something has gone wrong, there is a button that re-directs the user to the main page.

 ### Wireframes
 <details>